-[3] The principle of client-lawyer confidentiality is given effect by related bodies of law: the attorney-client privilege, the work product doctrine and the rule of confidentiality established in professional ethics.
-The attorney-client privilege and work product doctrine apply in judicial and other proceedings in which a lawyer may be called as a witness or otherwise required to produce evidence concerning a client.
-The rule of client-lawyer confidentiality applies in situations other than those where evidence is sought from the lawyer through compulsion of law.
+[3] The principle of licensed paralegal practitioner-client confidentiality is given effect by related bodies of law including the licensed paralegal practitioner-client privilege, the work product doctrine and the rule of confidentiality established in professional ethics.
+The attorney-client privilege and work product doctrine apply in judicial and other proceedings in which a licensed paralegal practitioner may be called as a witness or otherwise required to produce evidence concerning a client.
+The rule of licensed paralegal practitioner-client confidentiality applies in situations other than those where evidence is sought from the licensed paralegal practitioner through compulsion of law.
 The confidentiality rule, for example, applies not only to matters communicated in confidence by the client but also to all information relating to the representation, whatever its source.
-A lawyer may not disclose such information except as authorized or required by the Rules of Professional Conduct or other law.
+A licensed paralegal practitioner may not disclose such information except as authorized or required by the Licensed Paralegal Practitioner Rules of Professional Conduct or other law.
 See also Scope.

-[4] Paragraph (a) prohibits a lawyer from revealing information relating to the representation of a client.
-This prohibition also applies to disclosures by a lawyer that do not in themselves reveal protected information but could reasonably lead to the discovery of such information by a third person.
-A lawyer's use of a hypothetical to discuss issues relating to the representation is permissible so long as there is no reasonable likelihood that the listener will be able to ascertain the identity of the client or the situation involved.
+[4] Paragraph (a) prohibits a licensed paralegal practitioner from revealing information relating to the representation of a client.
+This prohibition also applies to disclosures by a licensed paralegal practitioner that do not in themselves reveal protected information but could reasonably lead to the discovery of such information by a third person.
+A licensed paralegal practitioner's use of a hypothetical to discuss issues relating to the representation is permissible so long as there is no reasonable likelihood that the listener will be able to ascertain the identity of the client or the situation involved.